-As required by § 257.90(e)(1), a map showing the locations of the CCR unit and associated upgradient and downgradient monitoring wells for the Ash Pond System is included in this report as Figure 1.
-In addition, this information is presented in the CCR Groundwater Monitoring Network Description Report prepared for AECI, which was placed in the facility's operating record by 17 October 2017 as required by § 257.105(h)(2) and revised in April 2019.
+As required by 40 CFR § 257.90(e)(1), a map showing the locations of the CCR units and associated upgradient and downgradient monitoring wells for the Ash Pond System is included in this report as Figure 1.
+In addition, this information is presented in the CCR Groundwater Monitoring Network Description Report prepared for AECI, which was placed in the facility operating record by 17 October 2017 as required by 40 CFR § 257.105(h)(2) and revised in April 2019.